taeyunkim03/ENGL396_Software_Documentation.github.io/TaskDoc2.md

 **Project completion**: Archive final datasets, results, and code to Lolo within 30 days of completion.

 **Monthly reviews**: Schedule regular storage audits.
-Identify and archive projects meeting criteria:
+Identify and archive projects that meet these criteria:
 - Analysis completed
 - Results published or submitted
 - No active work planned for 3+ months
 - Raw data no longer being actively processed

 **Archival checklist**:
-- Data compressed into .tar.gz archives
+- Data compressed into `.tar.gz` archives
 - README file created with comprehensive metadata
 - Transfer to Lolo completed and verified
 - Archive integrity tested